 What Is the Difference between “Assessments” and “Proportionate Share of Expenses?”

 Generally speaking, assessments are determined based on a budget for the upcoming year.
-Accordingly, once the overall expenses of the Association are estimated, a budget is created, and the amount of the overall expenses contained in the budget is apportioned amongst the co-owners.
+Accordingly, once the overall expenses of the Association are estimated, a budget is created, and the amount of the overall expenses contained in the budget is apportioned among the co-owners.
 Accordingly, payment of an assessment is typically made in advance of the condominium association actually incurring operational expenses.
 In contrast, proportionate share of expenses that are paid by a developer are typically calculated differently.
 In addition to being limited to specific categories of expenses, proportionate share of expenses are not billed until they are incurred by a condominium association.
 Unlike assessments, which are based on an estimated budget, proportionate share of expenses are based on expenses that have actually been incurred.

 Have Additional Questions About a Developer Proportionate Share of Expenses?
 Contact Hirzel Law Today